eudypte/second-look/README.md

 - OpenPhish-derived links are kept private under the [OpenPhish terms](https://openphish.com/terms.html); only aggregate evaluation results are published.

 See [the evaluation data notes](eval/README.md) for exact source revisions, sampling, licenses, and attribution details.

-## Limitations

-This is a small evaluation, and the historical scam texts have their links replaced with placeholders, removing much of the advantage of the deterministic checks.
-The personal-message control set is mostly easy conversation from around 2012, while the published business examples are cleaner and more canonical than real inbox messages.
-The OpenPhish sample represents one day, and link results can change as domains age and blocklists update.

-Live: coming soon